elastic/kibana/src/plugins/data/public/public.api.md

     aggs: AggsStart;
     search: ISearchGeneric;
     searchSource: ISearchStartSearchSource;
-    // Warning: (ae-forgotten-export) The symbol "ISessionService" needs to be exported by the entry point index.d.ts
     // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "kibana" does not have an export "ISessionService"
     session: ISessionService;
     // (undocumented)